 Sometimes Parents Need a Christmas Miracle

-by | Dec 25, 2023 | holidays | 6 comments
+by | Dec 10, 2025 | holidays | 8 comments

 Photo cred.
 Steven Van Elk on Unsplash

 Does your child’s life look like an impossible mess this Christmas season?
+Maybe you need supernatural help like a star in the heavens to lead the way to God’s glorious provision?

 Are your children so entangled in addictive behaviors and destructive relationships that you think there’s no way out?
-Is their mental illness or the issues they have allowed to divide you become so overwhelming that there appears to be no solution?
+Is their mental illness, or the issues they have allowed to divide you, become so overwhelming that there appears to be no solution?

 Sometimes what you both need is a Christmas miracle.